magnus-lycka/gocd-pipeline-builder/README.md

  * Updating XML config with a pipeline using the Go Server 15.3 REST API.
  * Creating a new pipeline in an existing pipeline group.
  * Add pipeline in environment
+ * Include new pipeline as dependency material in downstream pipeline, and fetch artifact.

 Obviously missing
 -----------------
  * Update existing pipeline
  * Git hooks
- * Add new pipeline as material and fetch artifact in downstream pipeline
- * go-server authentication.

 GoCD Pipeline Templates and parameters
 --------------------------------------